dbeley/lastfm_cg/bot_lastfm_cg/README.md

                         current directory).
   --no_upload           Disable the upload.
   --social_media SOCIAL_MEDIA, -s SOCIAL_MEDIA
-                        Social media where the image will be posted (twitter or mastodon.
-Default : twitter).
+                        Social media where the image will be posted (twitter, mastodon or all.
+Default : all).
   --timeframe TIMEFRAME, -t TIMEFRAME
-                        Only post pictures for a certain timeframe (Available choices : 7day, 1month, 3month, 6month, 12month,
+                        Only post pictures for a specific timeframe (Available choices : 7day, 1month, 3month, 6month, 12month,
                         overall, all).
   --template_file TEMPLATE_FILE
-                        Text file containing the template for the tweet (Default: tweet_template.txt).
+                        Text file containing the template for the tweet (Default : tweet_template.txt).
+  --config_file CONFIG_FILE
+                        Path to the config file (Default :
+                        '~/Documents/lastfm_cg/bot_lastfm_cg/config.ini
 ```

 ## Systemd service